sumanth-botlagunta/sudoku_solver/README.md

 The project aims to provide a clear and straightforward way to solve Sudoku puzzles, making it suitable for both learning and practical use.
 Happy Sudoku solving!

+For more detailed information and code, you can also check out the [Medium article](https://medium.com/@sumanthbotlagunta977/sudoku-solver-in-python-7734d5f53387) on this project.